figtools/figgy/README.md

 installed Figgy.
 Know what happened, where, when, and by who.
 Then, roll back any configuration, or hierarchy of configurations, to any point-in-time in the past, to the second.

----
-#### A tool everyone can get behind
-Perhaps the  question isn't "Why Figgy", it's "Why not?".
-Figgy is free, opensource, and principally designed with a focus on the ideal user experience regardless if you're a developer, a member of the DevOps or Security teams, a database administrator, or someone else.

 Want to dip your toes in and test out the waters?
 Try out our free [Sandbox](https://www.figgy.dev/getting-started/sandbox/)

-Depending on who you are, your Figgy Docs experience may differ.
-If your organization already uses's Figgy and you're looking to install the CLI and get started, then I recommend you skip over to [Install](https://www.figgy.dev/getting-started/install/) then browse one of the [User Guides](https://www.figgy.dev/user-guides/dev/)